FroztySeven/BetterDiscord/BeardMaterial_Addons/ClassicServerDropdown/README.md

 @import url(https://rawgit.com/FroztySeven/BetterDiscord/master/BeardMaterial_Addons/ClassicServerDropdown/.css/ClassicServerDropdown_HS.css);
 ```
 ```
-*Changelog:*
-v1.1:
+Changelog:
+v1.1 - October 15, 2017:
-- New smoother open and close animations
+⦁ New smoother open and close animations
-- Dropdown menu items labels will now tilt to the left and the right when hovered, looks fancy
-- Invite People & Leave Server will now highlight their matching colors when clicked
-- Fixed the laggy/stuttery feeling of the menu
+⦁ Dropdown menu items labels will now tilt to the left and the right when hovered, looks fancy ⦁ Invite People & Leave Server will now highlight their matching colors when clicked ⦁ Fixed the laggy/stuttery feeling of the menu

-v1.0
+v1.0 - October 09, 2017
-- Published to GitHub, addon completed
+⦁ Published to GitHub, addon completed
 ```